titanturtles/titanturtles.github.io/index.md

 * We compete with people better than us.
 * We learn something new every time we compete.

+Out mission: to create and elevate awareness and knowledge of cybersecurity for youth, organizations and communities.

+Our vision: we are a diverse, connected and inspiring team partnering with school districtts, organizations and communities to deliver transformational knowledge sharing and value creation.

+Our strategy: Unleash the full potential of our students.
+Create social awareness of CyberSecurity through education, sharing and projects.

 If you are interested in joining the team, please fill out this [google form](https://forms.gle/1DoXWwxivJpWVeSr6).

 ---